-July 19 – 24 (ages 11-19), $250
+July 11 – 16 (ages 11-19), $250 (includes anthology)

 Immerse yourself in a community of creatives as you learn from professional authors and playwrights in a week-long series of workshops.
 And that’s only the beginning – world building, song writing, Dungeons & Dragons, campfire, bedtime stories, and more digital adventures await you at Circuit Tree!

 3-5 pm: Orientation!
 Learn about the platforms we’ll be using and meet some of the campers and instructors you’ll be creating with.

 9:30 – 11:00 am – First Class

 12:45 – 1:45 pm – Lunch Time Hangout on Discord

 3:15 pm – Pod Meeting with Creative Team

 6:30 pm – Staff talent show, Spotlight Cafe Open Mic, Movie night, Games, and more!